Atlas

 • Context — free-text description of the relationship ("co-invested in Series A of Company X")

-Query layer
+Query pipeline

 Technical decisions